dwyl/learn-flutter/README.md

     ),
 ```

-Now, the only thing that is left is to mark a todo item
+Now, the only thing that is left to do
-as *complete* or *incomplete* by tapping it.
+is to mark a todo item as *complete* or *incomplete* by tapping it.
-Inside the `ListTile`, we add an `onTap` property,
+Inside the `ListTile`,
+let's add an `onTap` property,
 which is called everytime the list item is tapped,
 and change the state accordingly.
-If the item is completed, we mark it as incomplete, and vice-versa.
+If the item is completed,
+we mark it as incomplete, and vice-versa.

 ```dart
   onTap: (() {